-General — Structural Engineers in NYC
+General β€” Structural Engineers in NYC

 What does a structural engineer do in NYC?

-A structural engineer designs and evaluates the load-carrying elements of buildings — foundations, columns, beams, slabs, walls, and lateral bracing.
-In New York we also file PE-stamped drawings with the NYC DOB, perform Local Law inspections (LL11, LL97, LL126), and provide expert witness services for construction disputes.
-PEs must be licensed in New York State.
+A structural engineer designs and evaluates the load-carrying elements of buildings β€” foundations, columns, beams, slabs, walls, and lateral bracing.
+In New York we also file PE-stamped drawings with the NYC DOB, support Local Law compliance work, and provide expert witness services for construction disputes.
+Projects that require engineering seals must be handled by New York-licensed Professional Engineers.

 Do I need a structural engineer to add a floor or extension?